Holsteiner: Breed characteristics

 Before the onset of mechanization, these horses were used in agriculture, as coach horses, and occasionally for riding.
 The closed stud book and careful preservation of female family lines has ensured, in an era of globalization, the horses of Holstein have a unique character.
 While the active gaits, arched neck, and attractive manner in harness of the early foundation bloodstock have been retained, the breed survived because of the willingness of its breeders to conform to changing market demands.
 The high-headed jump and leg faults were corrected with supple, basculing jumping technique and structurally correct improvement sires.
 In the past 15 or 20 years, even more pronounced refinement and aesthetic appeal have occurred.

 The easiest way to identify a Holsteiner is by the hot brand on the left hip, which is given to foals when they are inspected for their papers and passport.
 Foals outside of the main registry can receive an alternate brand.
 In most cases, the last two digits of the life number are part of the brand.

-Many male Holsteiners have names beginning in the letters "C" or "L" due to the dominance of male lines perpetuated by Cor de la Bryére, Cottage Son xx, and Ladykiller xx.
+Many male Holsteiners have names beginning in the letters "C" or "L" due to the dominance of male lines perpetuated by Cor de la Bryére, Cottage Son xx, Clarimos and Ladykiller xx.
 However, since Holsteiners from those families are used to add jumping ability to other warmblood breeding programs, non-Holstein warmbloods also often have those initials.
 Fillies, though, are named by year with I and J being the same year and Q and X not being used.
-For example, fillies born in 2008 and 1986 had names beginning in the letter "A".
+For example, fillies born in 1986 and 2008 had names beginning in the letter "A".
 The use of the sire's name as part of the name of his offspring is discouraged.